OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Octopus Project work-item settings](octo-project.png)

 In this example, the project is using the primary package from the step named Deploy.
 You can specify multiple packages if required.
-An example of where you might use this is a deployment process that includes steps for a Web App and a SQL database schema migration.
-The packages for both of those form the complete product and either or both could be contributing work-items.
+An example of where you might use this is a deployment process that includes steps for a Web App and an SQL database schema migration.
+The packages for both of these form the complete product and either or both can contribute work-items.

 ## Releases and Deployments